Arabic with Middle Eastern and North African Studies III

 Students will develop their communication skills and improve their ability to read, write and analyse Arabic texts.

-The course also provides an introduction to Middle Eastern and North African Literary History.
+The course also provides an introduction to Contemporary Middle Eastern history: 1820-2020.

 The course contains of four modules.